icons.svg

 Avocado (Persea americana), also known as butter fruit, is a unique creamy fruit celebrated for its rich nutrient profile.
 Unlike most fruits, avocados are high in healthy monounsaturated fats (primarily oleic acid), which support heart health and nutrient absorption.
 Packed with fiber, potassium (more than bananas!), folate, and vitamins K, E, and C, avocados promote cardiovascular wellness, aid weight management, support pregnancy, and enhance skin health.
 Popular in keto and low-carb diets, they're versatile in salads, smoothies, toast, and guacamole.
 Available year-round.

-• ✅ Rich in heart-healthy monounsaturated fats (oleic acid) - reduces bad cholesterol
+• ✅ Rich in heart-healthy monounsaturated fats (oleic acid) — reduces LDL (bad) cholesterol and raises HDL (good) cholesterol

-• ✅ Extremely high in potassium - supports blood pressure regulation and heart health
+• ✅ Extremely high in potassium (485 mg/100g) — supports blood pressure regulation, nerve function, and heart rhythm

-• ✅ Loaded with dietary fiber - promotes digestive health and satiety
+• ✅ Loaded with dietary fiber (6.7 g/100g) — promotes digestive health, feeds beneficial gut bacteria, and enhances satiety

-• ✅ Supports weight management despite calorie density (high satiety factor)
+• ✅ Supports weight management despite calorie density — high satiety factor reduces overall calorie intake

-• ✅ Enhances nutrient absorption (fat-soluble vitamins A, D, E, K)
+• ✅ Enhances nutrient absorption — fat-soluble vitamins A, D, E, K absorb 2–6x better when eaten with avocado

-• ✅ Anti-inflammatory properties reduce chronic disease risk
+• ✅ Powerful anti-inflammatory properties — oleic acid and polyphenols reduce chronic inflammation and disease risk

-• ✅ Excellent source of folate - crucial for pregnancy and fetal development
+• ✅ Excellent source of folate (81 mcg/100g) — crucial for pregnancy, fetal neural tube development, and DNA synthesis

-• ✅ Promotes healthy, glowing skin (vitamin E and healthy fats)
+• ✅ Promotes healthy, glowing skin — vitamin E (2.1 mg) and healthy fats nourish skin from within and reduce UV damage

-• ✅ Perfect for keto and low-carb diets (low sugar, high healthy fats)
+• ✅ Perfect for keto and low-carb diets — only 1.8g net carbs per 100g with 15g healthy fats

 Nutrient Amount